 Straight out of Charm City, Jivebomb specialize in a stomping hardcore punk style that still finds a way to deliver hooks.
 Recorded with producer Matt Redenbo, their Primitive Desires EP saw the band signing on with Flatspot Records, joining a roster that includes such heavy-hitters as Scowl, Law of Power, and Speed.

 Starting 2023 off on the road with B.R.A.T. and Fraud, Jivebomb undoubtedly have a big year ahead of them.

 The pride of Hattiesburg, Mississippi, MSPAINT is the most removed from traditional hardcore band on this list.
-Synths, over-distorted guitar and bass, and shouted vocals converge in their bizarro racket.
+Synths, over-distorted bass, and shouted vocals converge in their bizarro racket.

 Turnstile's massive success has helped proved that legions of hardcore fans are looking for left-of-center approaches to the style, and MSPAINT scratch that itch.

 Convulse Records (Raw Breed, Candy Apple) drops MSPAINT's 11-song album in March, and they sent me the streaming link right before the holidays.
 Co-produced by Ian Shelton (Militarie Gun, Regional Justice Center) & Taylor Young (God's Hate, Twitching Tongues), it's a fucking killer record.

 Since arriving on the scene in early 2022 via their "Laceration Divine" single, No Cure have kept dropping jewels on us.
 The straight edge quintet's latest release came in the form of Cursed From Birth, a four-track EP that finds the Alabama outfit bringing forth nasty metallic hardcore with plenty of mosh-friendly parts throughout.